 - UNXD 130 is open to second-semester first year through first-semester senior undergraduate students at Georgetown University

-- Applications for UNXD 130 are accepted on a rolling basis beginning the first day of classes and ending the last day of add/drop.
+- Applications for UNXD 130 are accepted on a rolling basis, ending the last day of add/drop.

-- A student may enroll in UNXD 130 for no more than 3 semesters.
+- A student may enroll in UNXD 130 up to three times.